Frequently Asked Questions

 How long does the investigation and hearing process take?

-Generally, you can expect the process to follow these time frames:
+In general, you can expect that the resolution process will proceed according to the following time frames:

 If these timeframes need to be extended, the parties will be notified in writing of the reason for the delay and the expected adjustment.
 The timeframe may vary depending on the complexity of the investigation, the severity and extent of the allegations, the number of witnesses, and the possibility of interruption by break periods.

-What happens if my complaint is against a nonstudent?
+What happens if my complaint is against a nonstudent and is not Title IX sexual harassment?

 There are both informal and formal options for resolution of reports against nonstudents.